wvictor14/plomics/README.md

 ### makeSampleSheet

-`makeSampleSheet` takes a vector of sample IDs and queries the Robinson lab 'MASTER SS.xlsx' for associated idats.
+`makeSampleSheet` takes a vector of sample IDs and queries the Robinson lab ‘MASTER SS.xlsx’ for associated idats.
 It returns chip/batch, filepath information along with some basic clinical variables that are available such as tissue type, GA and sex.
 The returned dataframe can be used to directly load in these idats into an `minfi::rgset`.